flowr-analysis/flowr/wiki/Control Flow Graph.md

     style n3 stroke:cyan,stroke-width:6.5px;    style n6 stroke:green,stroke-width:6.5px;
 ```

 <details>

 <summary style="color:gray">R Code of the CFG</summary>

-The analysis required _1.5 ms_ (including the dataflow analysis, normalization, and parsing with the [r-shell](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
+The analysis ran (including the dataflow analysis, normalization, and parsing with the [r-shell](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
 We used the following simplification: `unique-cf-sets` .

 ```r
 f <- function() b; f()
 ```

 </details>

-A _calls_ attribute attached to the function call vertex holds the <a href="https://github.com/flowr-analysis/flowr/tree/main/src/r-bridge/lang-4.x/ast/model/processing/node-id.ts#L14"><code><span title="The type of the id assigned to each node.
+A _calls_ attribute attached to the function call vertex holds the <a href="https://github.com/flowr-analysis/flowr/tree/main/src/r-bridge/lang-4.x/ast/model/processing/node-id.ts#L15"><code><span title="The type of the id assigned to each node.
 Branded to avoid problematic usages with other string or numeric types.
 The default ids are numeric, but we use a branded type to avoid confusion with other numeric types.
 Custom ids or scoped ids can be strings, but they will be normalized to numbers if they are numeric strings.">NodeId</span></code></a> of the function definitions that
 are called from this vertex, taken from the `calls` edges the dataflow analysis resolved.

 For built-in functions that are provided by flowR's built-in configuration (see the [interface wiki page](https://github.com/flowr-analysis/flowr/wiki/Interface)) the CFG does not contain
 the additional information directly:

 ```mermaid
 flowchart LR